2018 Election Process for the Board of Commissioners

 One current BOC member is running for reelection and will be on a separate slate to be voted up or down by voting members.
 The “public” member candidates will be voted on separately from the program/individual member candidates.

-Nominees must be able to attend the next scheduled in-person meeting to be held on Friday, September 29, 2017, in Columbus, Ohio.
+Nominees must be able to attend the next scheduled in-person meeting to be held on Friday, September XX, 2018, in Washington, DC.

 All Board members are encouraged to attend related sport management conferences and meetings where possible and act as “goodwill ambassadors” for the organization by interacting in a positive way with supporters, members and other sport management professionals.
 All Board members are encouraged to actively support the goals of academic accreditation as well as the goals of the COSMA and to foster an environment of increasing professionalism on the Board.